-How U.S. Grid Operators Plan to Tackle Energy Storage at Gigawatt Scale
+How US Grid Operators Plan To Tackle Energy Storage at Gigawatt Scale

 How can U.S. transmission grids and wholesale energy markets adapt to the gigawatts of energy storage coming online over the next decade?

 Over the next decade, the scale of batteries serving U.S. power grids is set to explode, from about 1.5 gigawatts today to tens or hundreds of gigawatts by 2030.
-These batteries will play a vital role in shifting intermittent wind and solar power from when it’s produced to when it’s needed, and serving broader grid services needs on an increasingly decarbonizing grid.
+These batteries will play a vital role in shifting intermittent wind and solar power from when it’s produced to when it’s needed and serving broader grid services needs on an increasingly decarbonizing grid.

 But as a resource that can both absorb and discharge energy at a moment’s notice, batteries are much different than dispatchable generators on one hand, and intermittent wind and solar farms on the other.
 That requires new technical and economic systems for managing and valuing them — and the grid operators that run wholesale electricity markets serving about two-thirds of the country are struggling to make those changes to keep up with the pace of growth.

-That’s one of the key takeaways from last week’s Energy Storage Association (ESA) policy forum, where representatives of the country’s regional transmission organizations (RTOs) and independent system operators (ISOs) joined storage industry groups and regulators to describe their work on energy storage integration.
+That’s one of the key takeaways from last week’s Energy Storage Association policy forum, where representatives of the country’s regional transmission organizations (RTOs) and independent system operators (ISOs) joined storage industry groups and regulators to describe their work on energy storage integration.

 Richard Glick, the newly named chair of the Federal Energy Regulatory Commission, which regulates ISOs and RTOs, noted that storage is one of several new technologies facing barriers to full market participation that FERC is trying to eliminate.